steven-fox/laravel-model-validation/README.md

     /**
      * Define the rules that are used when creating a record.
-     * If you use this method on your model, the 'commonValidationRules'
+     * If you overload this method on your model, the 'commonValidationRules'
      * will not be used by default.
      */
     protected function validationRulesForCreating(): array